All About Adapted Physical Education Specialists

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 In the United States, there were 41,300 jobs for Adapted Physical Education Specialist in 2016.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Adapted Physical Education Specialist by 2026.
-The BLS estimates 3,400 yearly job openings in this field.
+There will be an estimated 3,400 positions for Adapted Physical Education Specialist per year.

 The states with the most job growth for Adapted Physical Education Specialist are Utah, Arizona, and Hawaii.
 Watch out if you plan on working in North Dakota, North Carolina, or Nebraska.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Adapted Physical Education Specialist ranges between $34,580 and $98,730.
+The salary for Adapted Physical Education Specialists ranges between about $34,580 and $98,730 a year.

 Adapted Physical Education Specialists who work in Oregon, Rhode Island, or Virginia, make the highest salaries.

-How much do Adapted Physical Education Specialists make in different U.S. states?
+How much do Adapted Physical Education Specialists make in each U.S. state?

 |State||Annual Mean Salary|